scottgillis41/Phone-Book-Management-Program/README.md

+# Program Explained
+The goal of this program was to use a TRIE data structure to create a simple phonebook that could search for contacts by phone number, first name, and last name.
+This program represents the beginning of that project implementing the TRIE data structure with the ability to search through first names by Full names or prefixes.

+# How to use
+To add names into the list we are calling from add them in here
+    string contactList[] = {"Seth", "Scott","Sarah","Sammy","Benson","Brandon","Micah","Michael"};

+This is how you will call the functions for them to work in the code:

+    int main()
+    {
+        int n = sizeof(contactList)/sizeof(string);
+        insertInDirectory(contactList, n);
+        string Search;
+        cout << "Search: ";
+        cin >> Search;
+        cout << "Results: " << Search << endl;
+        showContacts(Search);
+        return 0;
+    }

+After inserting your contact list you can go about Searching it however you want and the way you will do that is by calling Search in the main function.

+The way I called it was by asking for a query in a cout instead of having a set string Search =.

+# Data Structure and Search
+This program was created using a TRIE data structure due to the fact that there are few data structures that you can add full names and search the letter by letter but also have a value for those full names which can be used as a pointer to another list enabling us to call last names and phone numbers in the future.
+The TRIE data structure also has a built in search algorithm that you can use to search letter by letter and show the results, prefixes, or full names.

+There were failed attempts at using the TRIE data structure with hash tables but in the end the TRIE is more efficient and easier to use.

 # doxygen-cmake-github
 Demonstrates Doxygen html generation and publishing on GitHub Pages.
 The Doxygen files for this project can be seen [here](https://semcneil.github.io/doxygen-cmake-github/).